3 Big Decisions for Full-time RVers

-It is suggested that before you make such an arrangement that you take the time to decide what the protocol should be for handling your mail.
+It is suggested that before you make such an arrangement, you take the time to decide what the protocol should be for handling your mail.
 Don’t assume these things can be left unsaid.
-Setting the expectations on receiving, storing, sending and trashing your mail will make the arrangement less stressful.
-Having a conversation at the beginning of the arrangement so you know what to expect and they know up front what they’re signing up for, will make sure you don’t have to ‘move out’ sooner than expected!
+Setting expectations on receiving, storing, sending, and trashing your mail will make the arrangement less stressful.
+Having a conversation at the beginning of the arrangement so you know what to expect and they know upfront what they’re signing up for, will make sure you don’t have to ‘move out’ sooner than expected!

 - Do you have any family or friends in your new home state?

 - Would they be willing to receive and send your mail while you travel?

 - What do you want them to do with your mail once it arrives?

 - Will you provide a storage container to store your mail until it is sent?

 - Are you concerned about privacy?
 Should they open any mail?

 - How often should they send your mail?